 Other "faces" of influenza have asthma, diabetes or other chronic medical conditions, such as chronic obstructive pulmonary disease (COPD).
 One individual is pregnant, and participates to help emphasize the importance of immunization for women who will be pregnant during influenza season.

-The Faces of Influenza initiative also includes educational materials for the public and health care providers, as well as the national distribution of television and radio public service announcements featuring Kristi Yamaguchi and the high-risk groups recommended for seasonal influenza immunization.
-The Lung Association has developed a website, www.facesofinfluenza.org, where the public and health care providers can find more information about influenza and the importance of immunization.
+The Faces of Influenza initiative also includes educational materials for consumers and health care providers, as well as the national distribution of television and radio public service announcements featuring Kristi Yamaguchi and the high-risk groups recommended for seasonal influenza immunization.
+The Lung Association has developed a Web site, www.facesofinfluenza.org, where consumers and health care providers can find more information about influenza and the importance of immunization.
 Visitors to the site also can view the photographs and stories featured in the Faces of Influenza Portrait Gallery and view the public service campaign.

 About the American Lung Association

 Now in its second century, the American Lung Association is the leading organization working to save lives, improve lung health and prevent lung disease.
 With your generous support, the American Lung Association is "Fighting for Air" through research, education and advocacy.